RediSearch/RediSearch/docs/commands/ft.search.md

   If querying documents in Chinese, this should be set to `chinese` in order to properly tokenize the query terms.
   Defaults to English.
 If an unsupported language is sent, the command returns an error.
-  See FT.ADD for the list of languages.
+  See `FT.CREATE` for the list of languages.

 - **EXPANDER {expander}**: If set, we will use a custom query expander instead of the stemmer.
 [See Extensions](/redisearch/reference/extensions).
 - **SCORER {scorer}**: If set, we will use a custom scoring function defined by the user.
 [See Extensions](/redisearch/reference/extensions).